jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 - Add a new `Reset` button to the Component that, when clicked, will reset the counter back to 0.
 - Use the `handler` model that we used to setup the previous buttons.
+- Call setCount to update state

+**Bonus**
-- Implement `setCount` using the callback function approach.
+- Try using the callback function with SetCount.

 <hr>